Dining Services Overview

 Culinary Fun Facts

 On December 3rd, 2015 with 3 ingredients - red grapes, water & flour, I started a sour dough starter base.
-Over the years this starter is mantained and fed weekly, growing and developing a deep complex flavor and strength which contributes to the tangy chew in the fresh made bread I make each evening for dinner.
-Every week I make a 34 lb batch of bread dough which yields 20 heafty 27 oz rustic artisan loaves of bread.
+Over the years this starter is mantained and fed weekly, growing and developing a deep complex flavor and strength which contributes to the tangy chew in the fresh made bread frequently made for dinner.
 Through history sour dough starters are cherished legacies by professionals and foody hobbiests alike often lasting decades and handed down through generations.